-NOTICE.-The notes and accounts of W. B. Daniels are placed in my hands for collection-all those indebted will please come forward and settle the same immediately.
+OTICE.-The notes and accounts of W. B. Daniels are placed in my hands for collec-tion-all those indebted will please come forward and settle the same immediately.

-May 20 3 tf W. R. YOUNG
+May 20 3 if W. R. YOUNG.

-To the Courier Patrons. that all you work and Advertisement accounts will be made out, and presented for payment and will dispose of any Merchandise at Auction or for any patronage bestowed on him.
+To the Courier Patrons.
+E take this method of informing our patrons that all Job work and Advertisement accounts will be made out, and presented for payment